prxsto/seeds/README.md

 ## Background

 This project was developed alongside my M.S. thesis at the University of Washington, exploring accessory dwelling units as an architectural response to soaring housing prices.
+Thesis paper can be found [here](https://digital.lib.washington.edu/researchworks/handle/1773/48656).

 ![dadu_grid](https://user-images.githubusercontent.com/15711032/162850975-3552f1c9-fe26-4948-b1ad-d573be169326.png)